pfille/kindlomino/README.md

 - A Pi Zero running Raspbian
 - Kindle that can be jailbroken

+## Preparation of the Kindle
+TBD

-## Installation
+## Installation on the Pi

-All of this takes place on the dedicated Pi Zero2 or the Pi Zero2 running the volumio server.
+All of this takes place on dedicated Pi Zero2 or the Pi Zero2 running the volumio server.

 From your home directory, clone the repository